influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 #### `pool-max-idle-time = "60s"`

-The maximum time that a TCP connection to another data remains idle in the connection pool.
+The maximum time that a TCP connection to another data node remains idle in the connection pool.
 When the connection is idle longer than the specified duration, the inactive connection is reaped — retired or recycled — so that the connection pool is not filled with inactive connections.
-Reaping idle connections helps prevent system resources from becoming exhausted, causing a failure.
+Reaping idle connections minimizes inactive connections, decreases system load, and prevents system failure.

 Environment variable: `INFLUXDB_CLUSTER_POOL_MAX_IDLE_TIME`

 #### `pool-max-idle-streams = 100`

-The maximum number of idle RPC stream connections to be retained in an idle pool between two nodes.
+The maximum number of idle RPC stream connections to retain in an idle pool between two nodes.
-When a new RPC request is issued, a connection is temporarily pulled from this connection pool, used, and then returned.
+When a new RPC request is issued, a connection is temporarily pulled from the idle pool, used, and then returned.
-If the idle pool is full when a stream is no longer required, the idle stream is closed and resources freed.
+If an idle pool is full and a stream connection is no longer required, the system closes the stream connection and resources become available.
 The number of active streams can exceed the maximum number of idle pool connections, but are not returned to the idle pool when released.
 Creating streams are relatively inexpensive operations to perform, so it is unlikely that changing this value will measurably improve performance between two nodes.

 Environment variable: `INFLUXDB_CLUSTER_POOL_MAX_IDLE_STREAMS`